A Statistical Test of Walrasian Equilibrium by Means of Complex Networks Theory: Discussion

 \section{Discussion}

-Samuelson \cite{samuel60} expressed the view that no more than a formal mathematical analogy exists between classical thermodynamics and utility theory.
+Samuelson expressed the view that no more than a formal mathematical analogy exists between classical thermodynamics and utility theory\cite{samuel60}.
 This analogy is grounded in the mathematical tool of constrained optimization, which is applied respectively to entropy and to the individual utility function.
-More recently, Smith and Foley have elaborated further on this parallel \cite{foley2008}.
+More recently, other authors have pushed further this parallel \cite{3b}.
 It is interesting to compare their approach with the one we present in this paper.
-From a methodological point of view, they are quite different: Smith and Foley leverage on the parallel between utility and entropy, and consequently try to mutually adapt neoclassical utility theory and classical thermodynamics; we leverage instead on the indeterminacy of Walrasian equilibrium with respect to market configurations in order to bring statistical physics and thermodynamics into general equilibrium theory, without any explicit reference to utility.

-The main motivation for Smith and Foley to push the parallel between utility and entropy is to lend support to a decentralized process of price discovery, which can be contrasted with Walrasian t\^{a}ntonnement \cite{foley2010}.
-On the contrary, we use Walrasian equilibrium as a starting point to introduce all thermodynamic quantities, including entropy, with a clear microfoundation in terms of market configurations.
+From a methodological point of view, they are quite different: the former leverages on the parallel between utility and entropy, and consequently tries to mutually adapt neoclassical utility theory and classical thermodynamics; the latter leverages instead on the indeterminacy of WE with respect to market configurations in order to bring statistical physics into general equilibrium theory, and then thermodynamics is derived in the usual way of physics.\\ Our approach is more similar to the one of \cite{foley94}, advocating a statistical equilibrium theory of markets.
+There are however some essential differences.
+In \cite{foley94} the maximum entropy principle is employed to introduce a different notion of market equilibrium with respect to WE.
+In this framework economic agents do not necessarily choose their optimal allocation, instead they randomly choose among a set $Z$ of alternative, welfare improving, net demand vectors of $m$ commodities.
+The maximum entropy principle is employed in order to derive the distribution of agents over the net demand set $Z$.
+The net demand vectors of \cite{foley94}, once summed with endowments, represents the final allocations after individual market transactions took place.
+In this paper we focus instead on the maximum entropy distribution of transactions themselves, conditioned to a given equilibrium allocation.
+Such description is possible also for statistical equilibria in the sense of \cite{foley94}, since the latter assign a unique final allocation to each agent. \\ The generalization of our framework to multiple markets can be achieved introducing the concept of multi-level or multiplex networks \cite{bianconi13}.
+In particular, we can treat the $m$ markets as a set of statistically independent networks each satisfying the allocations of \cite{foley94} which now take the place of Walrasian optimal allocations.
+All the arguments of sec. \ref{sec: appl} still apply, and we come to see that this weaker economic equilibrium is no less restrictive than WE with respect to market configurations.
+In particular, it still favors dense over sparse configurations.
+Thus our results apply not only to WE, but even to weaker equilibria, as long as final allocations are the only variables governing transactions.